meizabel/documentation/motivation/index.md

 - tons of manual work for creating commands, events, etc.
 - delivering events and data to web and mobile clients.

-Being a team that strives for efficiency in each project we are working on, implementing a great deal of cutting edge technologies to make development process easier and more productive, we could not just accept it.
+Being a team that strives for efficiency in each product we create, implementing a great deal of cutting edge technologies to make development process easier and more productive, we could not just accept it.
 Instead, we decided to create a framework that can help us and development groups like us to build CQRS/ES apps easier.

 There are four fundamental principles Spine is based on: